monome/docs/norns/studies.md

 # norns studies
 {: .no_toc }

-comprehensive lessons on individual elements of norns scripting. through these resources, you'll learn how to translate your musical ideas into scripts and how to extend those scripts to speak with all kinds of friends.
+Comprehensive lessons on individual elements of norns scripting.
+Through these resources, you'll learn how to translate your musical ideas into scripts and how to extend those scripts to speak with all kinds of friends.

 <details open markdown="block">
   <summary>